griphiam/markphilpot_com/content/2019/2019_02_anime_winter_first.md

 <div class="studio">GEMBA</div>

-So I don't think I'm a fan of the aestetic choices (main characters in 3D, background characters in 2D), but *damn* the sound design was incredible!
+So I don't think I'm a fan of the aesthetic choices (main characters in 3D, background characters in 2D), but *damn* the sound design was incredible!
 We don't know much about this show from the opening episode because the majority of time was spent in the dog fight.
 From the hints given at the end of the episode, there might be some very interesting character backstories to explore here.
 If they keep up that level of sound design, that just might be enough for me.